Your cold calling scripts are failing you, but not for the reasons you might think...

 I like to hit leads with multiple types of sales activities.
 Calls aren't enough.
 Emails aren't enough.
 Social media interactions aren't enough.
 And, one or two touches DEFINITELY aren't enough.

-Here's a nice framework highlighting inbound selling best practices:
+Here's a nice framework highlighting inbound selling best practices, which includes your follow-up call cadence:

 Week 1: 3 calls + 3 follow-up emails (6 touches)